krasi-karamazov/GitHubClient/README.md

 ∙ Work a bit on readability on some portions of the code

 ∙ Implement extensive unit testing.
 Right now, because of time constraints, the unit tests are somewhat naive and limited to just being a showcase of how I usually do them.
-They can be found in the presentation and domain modules
+They can be found in the presentation and domain modules.
+This is a pretty simple app, so the testing for the different viewmodels and usecases (which are the most sensible components to test) is going to be very similar

 ∙ Work a bit on UI and UX as currently it's not optimal and pretty ugly